EbonyGunwhy/Ferret/README.md

 # How to define models for use in Ferret
 The following is a description of how to define one or more models, using the Python programming language, for use in Ferret .
-The folder **Ferret\Developer\ModelLibrary** contains a Python file called *SimpleModels.py* that contains the definitions of the models in the following discussion.
+The folder **Ferret\Developer\ModelLibrary** contains a Python model library file called
+*SimpleModels.py* that contains the definitions of the models in the following discussion.
 This model library file may be cloned and edited to produce more model libraries.